federatedsecure/whitepaper/README.md

 ### Open API 3.0

-The API is defined by an OpenAPI 3.0 compliant description.
+The API is defined by an OpenAPI 3.0 compliant specification available at [https://github.com/federatedsecure/api](https://github.com/federatedsecure/api).

 For example, the PATCH endpoint reads: